 Kathmandu – Lukla-Kathmandu Airfare : US$328 per person

-Indian Nationals kindly enquire within for quotes in Indian Rupees.
+Indian nationals, kindly inquire within for quotes in Indian rupees.

 TREK COST INCLUDES:

-Breakfast, Lunch & Dinner During the entire period of the Trek.
+Breakfast & dinner during the entire period of the trek.

 Sagarmatha National Park Fees.